willchan8/SendMo/README.md

 ## Discussion

-The technologies I used to build this app include: React, Redux, Webpack, HTML, and CSS/Styled Components.
+The technologies I used to build this app include: React, Redux, Webpack, HTML, CSS/Styled Components, and SynapseFI API.